 Ease of Use

 Again, the simplicity of the Brize edges it ahead here.
 The one main compartment, complemented by two simple zipper pouches, is easy to figure out.
 Of course, when you are used to them, the many options of something like the Gregory Zulu 30 enhance your usage.
 Our one gripe about the ease of use of the Brize is in the narrow main compartment.
 For this volume, the pack is particularly tall and narrow.
 The distance from the front to the back of the pack seems very low.
 This makes it carry close to your body, but getting stuff in and out is compromised.

 This bag will last you a long time.
 Our experience with this pack, other products from Arc'teryx, and our experience with packs made of this weight of fabric suggests a great deal of durability.
 Our test regimen does not allow us to test every product to failure, but we are confident in our ability to extrapolate durability from the prodigious usage we do execute.

 Arc'teryx equipment is not cheap.
 At this price point, in our daypack review, you have access to packs that have more features and greater comfort attributes.
-That being said, there are no packs in our test that will last as long as the Brize.
+That said, there are no packs in our test that will last as long as the Brize.
 When it comes to dollars per use, the Brize is a great value.

 As a classic hiking rucksack with modern durability and just a few careful add-ons, the Brize might be for you.
 Consider all your options.
 If you value durability and simplicity, the Brize might come out ahead.